anebz/cloud/Accreditations/aws_developer_associate.md

 ### Kinesis

 Family of services to analyze streaming data in real time.
 Streams are made of shards, each shard is a sequence of 1+ data records and provides a fixed unit of capacity.
 Default is 5reads/s, max 2MB.
 1k writes/s, max is 1MB/s.
 Kinesis gives you the ability to consume records according to a sequence number applied when data is written to the Kinesis shard.
+For X shards, you can have max X instances.

+To scale up processing in your app, increase instance size, increase \# instances to max \# open shards, and increase \# shards.
+The first two steps improve instances while shards run in parallel, the third increases the level of parallelism.

 * Streams: stream data/video
   - With enhanced fanout, multiple users can retrieve data from a stream in parallel.
 Stream consumers can be registered to receive their own 2MB/s pipe of read throughput/shard